 War is hell, they say, and generally speaking, it really is.
 But in Super Trench Attack, the entire concept certainly takes a turn for the far less serious.
 Zany scientists, crazy over-the-top acting, quirky foes, and goofy death cries all make for a war that’s bound to provide a chuckle or two.
-I know how strange that sounds, but… video game, ya know?
+I know how strange that sounds, but… video games, you know?

 As a brand new recruit in The Green Army, you’ll be dealing with all kinds of crap.
 I’m not exaggerating: you’re the new guy, so you get to deal with things no one else wants to do.
 Simple as that.
 Actually, I’m just kidding.
 Following a trip through the training grounds, you’re immediately sent into enemy territory, tasked with blasting bad guys and making stuff go kaboom!
 Ah, the life of a soldier.

-Navigating the battlefield is a simple affair: WASD moves your character around, left-clicking either shoot an enemy or interacts with something/someone while right-clicking reloads your current weapon.
+Navigating the battlefield is a simple affair: WASD moves your character around, left-clicking either shoot an enemy or interact with something/someone while right-clicking reloads your current weapon.
 Courtesy of the isometric view, headshots are not only possible but also incredibly lethal; foot shots on the other hand… well, they’re more for comical relief.

-Same can definitely be said about the opposing side, as I’m hesitant to call the AI overly bright or aware of their surroundings.
-It was not uncommon for me to approach several soldiers and start shooting, managing to take out several before they had a chance to retaliate… guess I’m just one helluva stealthy fella?
-Whatever the case, those bastards sure were a varied bunch, bringing all kinds of crazy: machinegunners, mortar units, regular grunts and even monkeys all joined the fray at one point or another.
+The same can definitely be said about the opposing side, as I’m hesitant to call the AI overly bright or aware of their surroundings.
+It was not uncommon for me to approach several soldiers and start shooting, managing to take out several before they had a chance to retaliate… guess I’m just one stealthy fella.
+Whatever the case, those bastards sure were a varied bunch, bringing all kinds of crazy: machine-gunners, mortar units, regular grunts and even monkeys all joined the fray at one point or another.